allaud/bravado-quest/README.md

 # Bravado quest

 You are suggested to implement a simple profile search application using Rails, webpacker, Vue.
-Expected technologies used are: ES6, CSS (with any pre/post processors), html.
+Expected technologies used are: ES6, CSS (with any pre/post processors), html, SFC.

 ## Layout design